 That’s a credit to the subtle amount of oil left on the coffee bean and gives it the bittersweet taste that most coffee users are accustomed to.
 It also gives a bittersweet aroma as you grind the coffee beans.

-For those of you with medium roast coffee, you can look forward to the closest thing to a mixture between light and dark roasts.
+You can look forward to the closest thing to a mixture between light and dark roasts for those of you with medium roast coffee.
 If Goldilocks were a coffee drinker, this is probably the roast she’d choose.

-It contains the strong flavor that coffee fanatics search for, especially in America, and features almost zero oil on the coffee bean itself.
-For those of you that enjoy either a breakfast blend, American blend, or city blend, you prefer a medium roast.
+It contains the strong flavor coffee fanatics search for, especially in America, and features almost zero oil on the coffee bean itself.
+For those who enjoy a breakfast blend, American blend, or city blend, you prefer a medium roast.

 Last but not least, there are light roast coffees.
-These will hold no oil on the surface of the bean because it’s still on the inside of the bean.
+These will hold no oil on the bean's surface because it’s still on the inside.
 Light roasts aren’t brought to a high enough heat to cause the bean to crack.

 If you find yourself more partial to cinnamon blends, light city blends, or half city blends, those fall into the light roast description.

 3. Roast for the Right Amount of Time

 The term “timing is everything” certainly applies to roasting coffee.
 Roasting coffee differs from cooking because speeding up the process will be more beneficial.

 With fast roasting, you can acquire a stronger aroma and bring out all the flavors of your roast.